 In bread baking, a starter consists of a simple mixture of wheat flour, water, and a leavening agent, typically yeast or a sourdough starter.
 It is often known as a "sponge" due to what it looks like; a bubbled mixture of flour, water and a touch of yeast.

 A poolish is a fairly wet sponge, typically made with a 1:1 ratio by weight of water and flour.
-After creating the mixture, it goes through a 7-day fermentation process.
+After creating the mixture, it goes through a fermentation process.
+Cover with plastic wrap and set aside on a counter for 16-24 hours before using.
+It can be refrigerated for up to 3 days.

 It's this fermentation process that lends an incredible flavor to the barbari bread.